BartoliniAndBorderCollies/Employee_attendance_tracking/README.md

 # EMS – junior developer interview exercise

+This is a task from my mentor to simulate real excersise and improve my skills in coding and cooperation.

 ## Task II overview
 The goal is to adapt the existing system by expanding old and introducing new functionalities.